Azure/missionlz-edge/docs/Usage_Guide.md

 The Mission LZ - Edge solution was designed to be deployed utilizing a deployment container built from an image defined in this repo.

->**Note**: Prior to deploying Mission LZ - Edge it is required that the necessary Marketplace items are available in the target ASH Marketplace.
+>**NOTE**: Prior to deploying Mission LZ - Edge it is required that the necessary Marketplace items are available in the target ASH Marketplace.
 Follow the steps outlined in the [Deployment Container Setup README](./Deployment_container_setup.md) to populate the ASH Marketplace with the required SKUs.

 The required Marketplace items and specific versions can be found in the text file used by the container to download.
 The file is located [here](../src/artifacts/defaultMlzMarketPlaceItems.txt).